 A Compassionate Texas Legal Team

-At Brown Trial Firm LLP, our clients always come first.
+At Brown Trial Firm, PLLC, our clients always come first.
 We formulate customized legal strategies according to the wishes of our clients and always keep in constant contact with them, updating them every step of the way.
 If you wish to learn more about your case and legal options, please contact us today.